 There are graduate house advisors (GHAs) in our fraternity and affinity houses located on the Fraternity Quad.
 These graduate staff members are responsible for area-wide programming, discipline, and community leadership.

-Community assistants (CAs) are similar to RAs but support a larger number of primarily upperclass students in apartments and suite-style housing.
-The CAs are responsible for building upperclass student communities and providing peer support.
-They are more involved in the administrative operations of their living area.
+Apartment resident advisors (ARAs) are similar to RAs but support a larger number of primarily upperclass students in apartments and suite-style housing.
+The ARAs are responsible for building upperclass student communities and providing peer support.

 Resident advisors (RAs) are upperclass students living on your floor who are trained in various skills, including community building, counseling, advising, programming, resource referrals, and emergency services.
 The selection of RAs is based on their maturity, common sense, programming ideas, and peer counseling skills.
 They are on your floor to act as resource persons, to assist in establishing a sense of community, and to interpret University policy and assist in its enforcement.